Double Di Trouble

-Double Di Trouble is a 2014 Indian Punjabi-language directed by Smeep Kang, and starring Dharmendra, Gippy Grewal and Minissha Lamba, Kulraj Randhawa as leads, along with Gurpreet Ghuggi, Poonam Dhillon.
+Double Di Trouble is a 2014 Indian Punjabi-language film directed by Smeep Kang, and starring Dharmendra, Gippy Grewal, Minissha Lamba, and Kulraj Randhawa as leads, along with Gurpreet Ghuggi, and Poonam Dhillon.
 The music of the film is by Jatinder Shah.
 The film is loosely based on the 1982 comedy film Angoor which was based on Shakespeare's play The Comedy of Errors and involves a father-son pair who discover their mirror images in a different city.

 Plot

-The film is based on The Comedy of Errors, where Shakespeare's well known play would take a desi avatar when a father-son pair discovers their mirror images in a different city.
+The film is based on The Comedy of Errors, where Shakespeare's well-known play takes a Desi avatar when a father-son pair discovers their mirror images in a different city.

-Box office

-The film had massive opening collecting 25 million only in India.